MoeMorox/compound-splitter/README.md

 A German decomposition filter that breaks complex words into other forms, written in **JAVA**.

 **features 4 components:**
+* CompoundSplitter build class for composing FST from dictionaries.
+* CompoundSplitter class, for splitting german words.
 * Lucene TokenFilter, and TokenFilterFactory that generates split tokens.
 * Lucene Analyzer that encompasses TokenFilter for test cases.